Tamale (song): Synopsis

 The video opens with three floating heads of Tyler rapping parts of the first verse in an orange background.
-The clip then switches to a blurred visual of two people dancing, then smashing a watermelon with a sledgehammer, which Tyler claims was censored due to its "graphic nature," further adding that "people aren't ready to have intelligent conversations before they judge."
+The clip then switches to a blurred visual of two people dancing, wearing blackface, then smashing a watermelon with a sledgehammer, which Tyler claims was censored due to its "graphic nature," further adding that "people aren't ready to have intelligent conversations before they judge."
 The next scene sees a miniaturized Tyler bouncing on bikini-clad video vixen Bria Myles' butt as if on a trampoline, further adding on to the statement in the previous clip, stating, "But this shit is allowed."
 In other shots, he reenacts one of the Wolf album covers; runs wild with Lee Spielman of Trash Talk while wearing all yellow on a golf court, where he also eats an apple and uses a golf cart; rides on a giant tabby cat; is underwater at a pool party; wears whiteface and appears bald as he leads a marching band.
 He would use later this same whiteface persona in his music video for the song "Buffalo" off his next album Cherry Bomb.
 The video ends with Tyler reading a book titled Homophobia Beans Misogyny Bad 666 Gimmick in bed while using his own lotion brand and experiencing a simulated orgasm.
 Following this, the video then transitions to another, shorter, music video for the track from Wolf, "Answer".
 During performances the song is used as a transition into "Answer."